mendableai/rag-arena/README.md

-# Retrieval Arena
+# RAG Arena

-Retrieval Arena is an open-source Next.js project made my mendable.ai that interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses.
-Users vote on these responses, which are then unblurred to reveal the Retriever used, differentiating the chatbots by their data retrieval methods.
+RAG Arena is an open-source Next.js project made my mendable.ai that interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses.
+Users vote on these responses, which are then unblurred to reveal the Retriever used, differentiating the chatbots by their data RAG methods.
 The project utilizes Supabase for database operations and features a real-time leaderboard displaying data from the database.

 ## Installation